astronomer/airflow-guides/guides/what-is-a-hook.md

         return response
 ```

  This Hook inherits from the `AWSHook` which inherits from the `BaseHook`.
-All Hooks inherit from the `BaseHook` which contains the logic for how hooks interact with `Airflow Connections`. `Connections`  are Airflow's built in credential-store for you source/destination systems.
+All Hooks inherit from the `BaseHook` which contains the logic for how hooks interact with `Airflow Connections`. `Connections`  are Airflow's built in credential-store for your source/destination systems.
 Hooks are designed to handle these in a clean, reusable way.
 Tasks that use a hook will have an input parameter for the `conn_id` of the connection you wish to use.

- **Hooks provide an interface in which to interact with an external system, but do not hold how that system is interacted with.** (in this example, boto3 holds the logic on how to interact with s3)
+ **Hooks provide an interface in which to interact with an external system, but do not contain the logic for how that system is interacted with.** (in this example, boto3 holds the logic on how to interact with s3)

 ##### These are the hooks that come with airflow

 - https://github.com/apache/airflow/tree/master/airflow/hooks
 - https://github.com/apache/airflow/tree/master/airflow/contrib/hooks

-Of course, you can hooks can be written to interact with any system you want!
+Of course, you can write hooks to interact with any system you want!